hexploitable/MEMSCAN/README.md

 Once Theos is installed, simply navigate to the MEMSCAN folder in terminal and run:<br /><br />
 `make package install`

-Next you need to sign the utility with the appropriate entitlements, to make this easy for you, I created a small script that you can run:

-`./postInstall.sh`

 ##Usage
 ###Dumping the memory of a process
 1. Obtain the target process PID, using `ps`.